-Compliance
+Legal Compliance

-The actual expenditures in the General Fund exceeded budgeted amounts by \$104,894.
-This is primarily due to the District not budgeting for debt issuance expenditures as they were expected to be paid in 2010 but they were actually paid on December 31, 2009.
+The actual expenditures in the General Fund exceeded budgeted amounts by \$365,964.
+This is primarily due to the District not budgeting for debt service expenditures and capital outlay expenditures exceeding budgeted amounts for 2010.
 This may be a violation of state statute.